 Adding a hashtag doesn’t guarantee you’ll appear in these results … but it can help.

 Another way to use tags in your bio is to use brand hashtags.
 These encourage others to use them and when clicked will show your followers all the tweets tagged with your hashtag.

 Dictionary.com uses brand hashtags effectively in its bio.
 Click the #WordOfTheDay tag and you’ll soon get lost in a sea of bizarreness.

 Before you go tag mad, be careful.
 Too many hashtags are a turn off for Twitter users.
 They make your bio almost unreadable.
 And you are missing out on valuable space to capture the attention of your audience.

 Who is your Twitter account for?
 What do they expect to see from you when they arrive on your profile?
 Do they want to contact customer service?
 Do they need to know about your latest event?

-You can customise this to say whatever you want.
-If you are hyper local you can enter the town, county and country you work in.
-If you are national the country will suffice.
-If you service the whole world ‘Global’ or ‘Worldwide’ are good descriptive terms.
+You can customize this to say whatever you want.
+If you are hyper-local, you can enter the town, county, and country you work in.
+If you are national, the country will suffice.
+If you service the whole world, “Global” or “Worldwide” are good descriptive terms.

 Adding a location will help you appear in more search results.

-Encompassing a disclaimer in your Twitter bio and retaining a personal touch can be a challenge.
-I like this approach from correspondent Gavan Reilly.
+If you work for an organization that requires you to add a disclaimer to your personal Twitter bio retaining a personal touch can be a challenge.
+I like this approach from correspondent Matt Steinglass.